 That’s absolutely true, if you’re not careful and disciplined.
 Yet many people have learned how to use a balance transfer to their advantage.
 As with anything else, there are certain rules you should follow when you transfer a balance, and best practices that keep you from spiraling back into debt.
 We’ll get to some of those tips in a minute.

 Let’s start with how this process works.
 When you’re ready to transfer a balance, the first thing you’ll do is shop around for a new balance transfer credit card.
 While there are several criteria to consider, the biggest factors worth mentioning are the length of the card’s introductory 0% interest offer, and the card’s associated transfer fees.
 Let’s look at a few specific cards to illustrate how a balance transfer works in real life.

 As an example, the Citi® Diamond Preferred Card® offers 0% interest on transferred balances for a full 21 months.
 However, it charges a balance transfer fee equal to 3% of the balance.
-The Chase Slate®, on the other hand, offers 0% intro APR for 15 months, but doesn’t charge a balance transfer fee in the first 60 days.
+The Chase Slate®, on the other hand, offers 0% intro APR for 15 months, but doesn’t charge a balance transfer fee in the first 60 days (after that, 5% with a minimum of $5).
 Neither card charges an annual fee, and both cards revert back to normal interest rates once your introductory period ends.

 Let’s say you owe $10,000 in credit card debt at an 18% interest rate — you would likely benefit from transferring that debt to a card with a 0% introductory APR.